panxiaofan/Advanced-Mahchine-Perception/README.md

-# Advanced-Mahchine-Perception
+# Advanced-Machine-Perception
-Projects for the course CIS 680
+Projects for the course CIS 680-Advanced-Machine-Perception